 This summer Netflix released Ozark, a crime drama that follows a family from Chicago to the Ozarks as patriarch Marty Byrde tries to pay off a sudden debt to a drug lord.
 The fish-out-of-water series follows the Byrdes as they struggle to assimilate to the backwoods pace of the Midwestern resort region.
 Along the way a Mexican drug gang, a local crime family, and an obsessive F.B.I. agent present different challenges to the Byrdes.
-For viewers the main struggle of an otherwise solid Ozarkmay be the constant feeling that the series is missing a dynamic lead performance that could elevate it beyond ordinary television.
+The struggle of an otherwise solid Ozark is the absence of a dynamic lead performance that would elevate it beyond ordinary television.

 In most of Bateman’s prior roles he is the epitome of normalcy.
 His intentionally ordinary presence allows for other actors to take over the scene.
 What Ozark desperately needs is for a central character to take over the show and create gripping drama.
 Bateman is frequently a part of a scene, but he does not command the action as a lead should.
 Laura Linney, who plays his unfaithful wife Wendy, presents her role far more effectively.

 During Ozark Marty accumulates assets with a dispassionate delivery that is closer to an accountant going over the books than a desperate money launderer trying to survive by razor thin margins.
 Watching Wendy jockey for control of the real estate agency portrayed a cunning that should probably be more in tune with Marty.
 It is not that Linney or a character’s wife should not display those skills, but her acting makes it seem as if Wendy is the mastermind instead of the intended lead.